 Covenant Point Bible Camp (CPBC) and Retreat Center is located on Hagerman Lake seven miles southwest of Iron River, Michigan and 3 miles northeast of the Wisconsin border on Highway M-73.
 Camp address is: 358 W. Hagerman Lake Road, Iron River, Michigan 49935.
 Location on Google Maps.

 You will be required to submit information regarding your discipline (forestry, aquatic sciences, wildlife), housing, driving plans, emergency contact information, meal plans, etc. via our “FNR Summer Practicum Preparation” Brightspace page.
 You will receive reminders as these items become due to your Purdue email account.
-If you have questions or concerns, feel free to contact Steve Creech at firstname.lastname@example.org or you can call the Office of Student Services at 765-494-3591.
+If you have questions or concerns, feel free to contact Laura Fehling at email@example.com or you can call the Office of Student Services at (765-494-3591).